 Figure 15: Document Schedule

 iv.
-Quality Assurance Plan
+Quality Assurance Plan√

 As is the case with most other aspects of project management in agile development environments, quality assurance is significantly less formal (Sommerville 2016).
 This will in no way affect the final quality of the product; however, as the review process is integrated into each sprint, it allows the team to address quality concerns throughout the entire development process rather than just the end.
 Our development team will embody a culture of good practice (as described below) which, in concert with a Quality Audit performed by the client, will allow for the deployment of a final software product of optimal quality.

 As a small team with limited resources, we do not have the luxury of being able to implement formal review processes.
-Because of this, we each need to adhere to best practices to ensure that development is not only efficient, but also maintains a level quality from the very beginning.
+Because of this, we each need to adhere to best practices to ensure that development is not only efficient but also maintains a level of quality from the very beginning.
 To achieve this, the team will adopt the following practices:

 Members will only submit changes reviewed and accepted by their peers.